 - Combined program in Pediatrics-Emergency Medicine: - 2 residents per year.
 The oldest in the nation.

 - "Full ongoing accreditation" status by the Residency Review Committee for the past 5 site surveys.

-- "Full ongoing accreditation" status granted in the year 2011 for 5 full years.
+- "Full ongoing accreditation" status granted until 2020.

 With the creation of Clarian Health Partners and the Academic Department of Emergency Medicine, our residency has an unparalleled opportunity for further growth and development.
 Since July of 2000 we have added our second EM training site at Wishard Memorial Hospital (on the IUSM campus, only 1.5 miles away from Methodist).
 The ED there serves as the public health facility for the citizens of Marion County.